seb54000/tpcs-workstations/README.md

 ## TODOs :

 - [ ] Document how to connect to AWS console for users during tp IaC. (they have AK/SK access to configure terraform but cannot login to console : https://tpiac.signin.aws.amazon.com/console/)
+- [ ] Envisage only one setup for the student VM including tpiac and tpkube prereqs (will be needed for IaC extension on Kube).
+  - [ ] Should we clone both git repo (iac and kube) ?
+  - [ ] Should we shut down / stop Kube cluster to save resources ?
+- [ ] Envisage to add nodes for microk8s cluster as an option (while doing tpkube) - need to validate we can have 2 times vm.number as quotas
+  - [ ] Envisage a third node and a ceph / rook cluster deployed on kube (local storage is not supported on multi-node by microk8s) https://microk8s.io/docs/addon-rook-ceph
+    - [ ] Use micro cloud ?
+  - [ ] Manage script in cloudinit to join cluster (need to get the access to the master, wait for join URL then join, to be don etigher from master or nodes)

 - [ ] guacamole - test SFTP and add to the readme to easily add new files in /var/www/html if we want to add files during the TP
 - [ ] Add a quotas.php to list actual and consumed quotas in each region (interesting at the begining of the TP and in the end to take "screenshot")